We use cookies to personalize content and ads, to provide social media features and to analyze our traffic, as described in our Privacy Policy.

 The Mustangs run of poor form has continued, losing six of their last eight contests, which has seen them tumble to sixth in the standings with a points percentage below .500 for the first time this season.

 Melbourne’s offense couldn’t get firing in Saturday’s fixture, going 0 for 7 on the powerplay and managing just 28 shots on net for the game, the fewest total this season.
-In their rare high-danger moments, Brave goaltender Alex Tetreault was poised and shut the door on every opportunity, earning himself the first shutout of his AIHL career.
+In their rare high-danger moments, Brave goaltender Alex Tetreault was poised and shut the door on every opportunity, earning himself the second shutout of his AIHL career.

 However, Melbourne’s offense came to life on Sunday, firing 31 shots on net in the first two periods to take a 4-3 lead into the final change.
 Ty Wishart ensured the ‘Stangs special team woes ended with an early powerplay goal in the second, and while Canberra encroached on Melbourne’s lead multiple times, they couldn’t find a way to get ahead entering the fourth.